 Most biological processes and associated materials and mechanisms are not well understood, though knowledge is increasing rapidly.
-As far as I know, very few of the derived construction kits have been identified and studied, and I am not aware of any systematic attempt to identify features of the FCK
+As far as I know, very few of the derived construction kits have been identified and studied, and I am not aware of any systematic attempt to identify features of the FCK that explain the possibility of evolved biological DCKs.
+Most researchers in fundamental physics or cosmology do not normally attempt to ensure that their theories explain the many materials and process types that have been explored by natural selection and its products, in addition to known facts about physics and chemistry.

 Among the physicists who have thought about this, Schroedinger (1944) pointed out that a theory of the physical basis of life should explain biological phenomena, though he could not have appreciated some of the requirements for sophisticated forms of information-processing, because, at the time he wrote, scientists and engineers had not learnt what we now know.
 Curiously, although he mentioned the need to explain the occurrence of metamorphosis in organisms the example he mentioned was the transformation from a tadpole to a frog.
-He could have mentioned more spectacular examples, such as the transformation from a caterpillar to a butterfly via an intermediate stage as a chemical soup in an outer case, from which the butterfly later emerges.22 An implication of this seems to be that information about the later form is present in the earlier forms: although no explicit use of information about how to make wings is apparent in the larval stage.
+He could have mentioned more spectacular examples, such as the transformation from a caterpillar to a butterfly via an intermediate stage as a chemical soup in an outer case, from which the butterfly later emerges. $\frac{22}{2}$ An implication of this seems to be that information about the later form is present in the earlier forms: although no explicit use of information about how to make wings is apparent in the larval stage.